Join thousands worldwide already moving with pliability.

 Why do missed opportunities in childhood create lasting gaps?

 Quitting third-grade soccer after one embarrassing season removes years of potential coordination training during a period when motor learning happens fastest.
-According to research published in Perspectives on Psychological Science, practice accounts for only 18 percent of the variance in sports performance, suggesting that early development windows, coaching quality, and foundational movement literacy matter significantly.
+Research suggests that practice alone explains only a modest share of the variance in sports performance, which means early development windows, coaching quality, and foundational movement literacy matter significantly.

 The gap isn't talent; it's accumulated experience during formative years.